 The SENDCO has a designated SEND budget to provide equipment for SEND pupils.
 Resources will be purchased to provide quality first teaching or on the advice of specialist advisors.

-Senior Leadership team and
+Facilities for SEND pupils are discussed with the Senior Leadership team and prioritised according to the school's development plan.